edmundchan70/EZ_Amazon_repo/README.md

 ### Front End part
     The design of the webpage is based on the typical amazon webpage.

- Markup : 1.
-A numbered list
-              1. A nested numbered list
-              2. Which is numbered
-          2. Which is numbered
-    User would be able to : 1. login/create account
+ User would be able to : * login/create account
-                            2. Add/delete items
+                            * Add/delete items
-                            3. modify existing items
+                            * modify existing items
-                            4. "Buy" the items inside the shopping cart
+                            * "Buy" the items inside the shopping cart
     <br />